-- a) These rules apply to full-time (9 months) postgraduate diploma courses.
+- a) These rules apply to part time (24 months) postgraduate diploma courses named above.
 The rules should be read in conjunction with the relevant Programme Structure, Programme Specification and on-line Module Directory entries.
 The Module Directory will give detail of assessment arrangements.
 The Programme Structure will identify which modules are core for the Course. - b) A taught module is any assessed component excluding the dissertation.
-A core module must be taken as part of the programme structure and passed, with no condonement of marks below a pass allowed. - c) A Postgraduate Diploma can be awarded with distinction if the student has registered for this award at the outset (but not for an exit award).
-Some stand alone diplomas may also be awarded with merit. - d) It is for the Board of Examiners to determine whether the criteria for an award have been satisfied.
+A core module must be taken as part of the programme structure and passed, with no condonement of marks below a pass allowed. - c) A Postgraduate Diploma can be awarded with distinction or merit if the student has transferred on to the course before the student has commenced module HS982 Dissertation (but not for an exit award). - d) It is for the Board of Examiners to determine whether the criteria for an award have been satisfied.